AnthonyT5591/trip-calculator-angular/README.md

 This project is a Trip Calculator.
 Used to determine shared costs of a trip between people.
 Currently locked to 3 people with distinct names.
 Add costs and see the updated valued at the bottom of the screen.

+Costs get display different colors based on amount.
+Break points are $100 and $1000.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.